-Many tools are available when low vision has affected your ability to perform life’s daily activities, especially those you enjoy.
+Many tools are available when vision loss or impairment has affected your ability to perform life’s daily activities, especially those you enjoy.
 Our team of low vision specialists conducts a thorough evaluation to understand your concerns and assess your visual limitations.
 We develop a low vision rehabilitation plan that may include a range of therapies, services, and low vision aids.
 We recommend changes to your living and working environments and offer rehabilitation strategies to reduce your visual challenges.
 We also help you adjust emotionally to your condition.

 Duke Health offers locations throughout the Triangle.
 Find one near you.